Dr William Bauer

-Bauer joined the Department of Philosophy and Religious Studies at NC State as a Teaching Assistant Professor in the fall of 2010.
+Bauer joined the Department of Philosophy and Religious Studies at NC State in the fall of 2010.
 Previously, he was at the University of Nebraska-Lincoln where he completed a PhD in Philosophy and taught for five years.
 Before that, he finished an MA in Philosophy at Miami University (in Oxford, Ohio), served as a US Army officer for about six years, and completed a BA in Biology (minor in Philosophy) at Illinois Institute of Technology in Chicago.
 Before that, he was born, raised, and attended public schools in Arizona.

 Bauer states “I really enjoy discussions with everyone taking my courses, both in and out of class.
 I intend for my courses to be places of exploration, where together we map out argumentative territory, explore and critique new possibilities, and attempt to better understand the relationship between the world, the self, and values.”